October 30

 I continue to meet lots of people curious about the bike ride.

-I only biked a few km’s outside the park and am camped right beside Hoh River.
-It is probably the best camping spot I will get in Washington and not pay for.
+I only biked a few km’s outside the park and am camped right beside the Hoh River.
+It is probably the best camping spot I will get in Washington, and not pay for.

 Hoh Rain Forest

 Today was an all-round good day.
 They are calling for 2 days of sun.
-Hopefully this solar system works good.
+Hopefully, this solar system works well.

-The tent has been wet for a few days now; every night when I set it up I give it a wipe to dry moisture.
+The tent has been wet for a few days now; every night when I set it up, I give it a wipe to dry the moisture.

 October 31